Best Well Water Test Kits (2026): At-Home & Lab Testing

 Turnaround Time

-Lab testing turnaround ranges from 5 days to 15 days.
-If you need results quickly (for a real estate closing, for example), choose a faster lab.
+Lab testing turnaround ranges from 5 days to 14 days.
+If you need results quickly (for a real estate closing, for example), choose a faster lab (Tap Score is fastest at 5 days).
 If timing isn’t critical, slower labs may offer better value.

 Results Interpretation